You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Introduction

 Lipitor, a statin medication, has been widely prescribed to treat high cholesterol levels and reduce the risk of heart disease.
-However, like all medications, it can have potential side effects, including liver damage.
-In this article, we will delve into the success rate of Lipitor in treating liver damage and explore the available data on its efficacy and safety.
+However, like all medications, it can have side effects, including liver damage.
+In this article, we will delve into the success rate of Lipitor in treating liver damage and explore the available data and expert opinions.

 What is Lipitor?